FlagHunter01/documentation.frolov.eu/docs/linux/monitoring/index.md

     ---

     A very basic python script I wrote out of boredom in uni.
-Draws a graph of processor, memory and storage useage mimicking the Windows Task Manager's "Performance" tab.
+Draws a graph of processor, memory and storage useage (badly) mimicking the Windows Task Manager's "Performance" tab.

 </div>